SohamJani/JANI_Coursera/course1/README.md

 Commit 1: Just added the files according to the structure.

-Commit 2: Making changes in the make file to add stats and verbose.
+Commit 2: Making changes in the make file to add stats and other files.
-	  Added data.c/h files with empty definations
+	  Added data.c/h files with complete definations
+          Added memory opterations in mem.c/h files

+Commit 3: Removed main from stats.c
+	  Will edit the main.c from c1m2 assignment
+          Added -DCOURSE as compile time switch
+          Added -VERBOSE